 It's time to make the big leap: Buying a home means many things, including a willingness to settle in one spot, an inclination to invest in property – and the ability to handle what is probably the biggest debt of your life.
 Out of all the elements that contribute to your home purchase, the mortgage is one of the most important.
 This home loan represents the money you need to borrow to buy the house, while the down payment represents the amount of cash you pay immediately.
-There are mortgages available for both high and low down payments, giving you many options to find a loan that's just right for your current financial situation – and we'll help you shop for options.
+There are mortgages available for both high and low down payments, giving you many options to find a loan that's just right for your current financial situation.
+We may even be able to help with that part.

 A home purchase loan should not be confused with a home equity loan.
 A home equity loan is available once you’ve paid on your home for several years and “own” some of the inherent value in it.
 They’re typically used for repairs, expansion, or renovation, although they’re not limited to those things.
 A home purchase loan, on the other hand, is exactly what the name suggests – a loan taken out to pay for part or all of the total cost of a home.
 You can apply for this loan at a traditional lending institution, like your local bank or credit union, through any number of online lenders, like those we curate here at Loanry, or from a private funding source, like the seller of the home itself or your wealthy in-laws.